 - Reference optics for reflection and transmission modes of operation

-- Two user-replaceable detector modules (Silicon module included with standard system):
+- Three user-replaceable detector modules (Silicon module included with standard system):

 - Silicon: 500nm – 1100nm